Introduction to Effective Altruism

 But in many ways, the world is getting better.
 Concerted efforts to improve the world have already had phenomenal success.
 Let’s consider just a few examples.
 The number of people living under the World Bank’s poverty line has more than halved since 1990.
 We lived through the Cold War without a single nuclear weapon being used against another country.
 Over the last few centuries, we have abolished chattel slavery, dramatically decreased the oppression of women, and, in many countries, done a great deal to secure the rights and acceptance of people who are gay, bi, trans or queer.

 Nevertheless, many problems remain.
 Around 800 million people live on less than $2 per day.
 Climate change and disruptive new technologies have the potential to negatively impact billions of people in the future.
 Billions of animals, who may well be conscious and morally valuable, spend short lives in inhumane conditions on factory farms.
-There are so many problems that we need to think carefully about which ones we should prioritize solving.
+There are so many problems that we need to think carefully about which ones we should prioritise solving.

 The cause that you choose to work on is a big factor in how much good you can do.
 If you choose a cause where it’s not possible to help very many people, or where there just aren’t any good ways to solve the relevant problems, then you will significantly limit the amount of impact you can have.